 Neurofibromatosis is a group of genetic disorders in which many soft, fleshy growths of nerve tissue (neurofibromas) form under the skin and in other parts of the body, and flat spots that are the color of coffee with milk (café-au-lait spots) often develop on the skin.

-Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
+Cerebral palsy refers to a group of conditions that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing or from brain damage that occurs before, during, or shortly after birth.